backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/CloudTrail.md

 - Operations that are **performed on resources** in your AWS account
 - By **default**, trails are **configured to log management events**.
 - We can **separate** **Read Events** (that don't modify resources) from **Write Events** (that may modify resources).
 Since *Write Events are much more destructive in nature*.
-- *Some examples* of management events are: Configuring security (AM AttachRolePolicy), Configuring rules for routing data (Amazon EC2 CreateSubnet), Setting up logging (AWS CloudTrail CreateTrail)
+- *Some examples* of management events are: Configuring security (IAM AttachRolePolicy), Configuring rules for routing data (Amazon EC2 CreateSubnet), Setting up logging (AWS CloudTrail CreateTrail)

 ### Data Events
 - By **default** **these events are NOT logged** (because of **high volume** operations)